Skip to main content

 • Historians’ interpretations of events in the past

-Continuation of subject: Students will be able to opt for an AS Cambridge Level or an NCEA Level 2 course in Form 6.
+Continuation of subject: AS Cambridge or NCEA Level 2.

 Prerequisites: It is an advantage to have studied History in Form 5, but not essential.